opencog/opencog/opencog/nlp/aiml/import/README.md

 Atomese, so that the AIML rules can be integrated into the rest of the OpenCog natural language processing infrastructure.

+The directoruy `scm-variant` contains a scheme implementation of an AIML-to-Atomese converter.
+Its discouraged, because its harder to maintain than the perl script, which is conceptually simpler and cleaner.

+*ATTTENTION* The Atomese format for the AIML rules is in the process of being modified and updated!
+The code here is *NOT* final, and is certain to change during Spring 2016.

 ### Usage
 Convert all AIML into Atomese: